srikumar2050/hugiml/README.md

 #### 1.4 Application containers

 Dockerfile: This file includes necessary steps for installing the relevant python and java libraries.
-Refer to the Usage Information (Option I) below for the actual deployment steps.
+Refer to the Usage Information (Option II) below for the actual deployment steps.

 #### 1.5 Data related files